nebula-orchestrator/docs/docs/config.md

 | network_mode            | string        | "bridge"                               | the network mode of the containers, should be either bridge, host, none, "container:<name/id>"                                                                                                                                                                                                                                                                                                                                                                   |

-## configuring Nebula
+## Configuring Nebula

-the following table shows the config variables used to set nebula:
+The following table shows the config variables used to set nebula:

 | conf.json variable name     | envvar variable name        | used in                     | example value                                                                                                        | type   | description                                                                                                                                                                                                                          | required |
 |-----------------------------|-----------------------------|-----------------------------|----------------------------------------------------------------------------------------------------------------------|--------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|